JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-13-wavetable-synthesis-theory.md

 Below is a schematic of how wavetable synthesis using index increment works.

 ![]({{ page.images | absolute_url | append: "/wavetable-synthesis-algorithm-diagram.png" }}){: alt="A DSP diagram of the wavetable synthesis algorithm" }
-_Figure 1.
+_Figure 2.
 A diagram of the wavetable synthesis algorithm using index increment.
 After [2]._

 $k_\text{inc}[n]$ is the increment of the index into the wave table.
 It is denoted as a digital signal because in practice it can be changed on a sample-by-sample basis.
 It is directly dependent on the frequency of the played sound.
-If no sound is played $k_inc[n]$ is 0 and the `index` should be reset to 0.
+If no sound is played $k_\text{inc}[n]$ is 0 and the `index` should be reset to 0.
 Alternatively, one could specify that if no sound is played this diagram is inactive (no values are supplied or taken from it).

 For each new output sample, index increment is added into the `index` variable stored in a 1-sample buffer (denoted by $z^{-1}$ as explained in the [article on delays]({% post_url 2021-04-01-identity-element-of-the-convolution %})).
 This index is then "brought back" into the range of wavetable indices $[0, L)$ using the `fmod` operation.
 We still keep the fractional part of the index.